 4. Budgie (Parakeet)

-Known for being chatty birds, Budgies -- they are commonly called "parakeets" -- were brought to the United States in the early 20th century, and keeping parakeets as pets quickly became popular around the country.
-Budgies are prone to obesity and various disorders due to improper care; Lafeber cites lack of knowledge among many new owners for many of these low-budget pets not reaching their life expectancy of 7 to 15 years.
+Known for being chatty birds, Budgies-- commonly called "parakeets" -- were brought to the United States in the early 20th century, and keeping parakeets as pets quickly became popular around the country.
+Budgies are prone to obesity and various disorders due to improper care; lack of knowledge among many new owners causes these low-budget pets to not reach their life expectancy of 7 to 15 years.

 5. Rainbow Lorikeet